sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 There is a question of where to add the noise that divides DP into 2 strategies -

 1. Global DP   - randomness added to the data transformation for the entire dataset.
-This adds less noise to the dataset but requires a trusted data curator to handle the original dataset.
+This adds less noise to the dataset but requires a trusted data curator to handle the original dataset and transform all the data.

 1. Local DP   - randomness added to each data point.
 This requires no data curator but does add more noise to the dataset.